 The Hospital is served by a group of admitting and surgical physicians that comprise nearly 100% of the Hospital's net patient service revenue.
 The physician group is a related party of the Hospital through ownership as described in Note 8.

 Note 12: Subsequent Events

-Subsequent events have been evaluated through the date of the Independent Auditor's Report, which is the date the consolidated financial statements were available to be issued.
+Subsequent events have been evaluated through March 12, 2018, which is the date the consolidated financial statements were available to be issued.